WHY A LOW CPM PRICE MAY NOT BE BEST FOR YOUR BRAND

 ARE ALL IMPRESSIONS THE SAME?

-WHY ALL SERVED IMPRESSIONS MAY NOT BE VIEWED?
+WHY ALL SERVED IMPRESSIONS MAY NOT BE VIEWABLE IMPRESSIONS?

-• The ad is served, but it is placed so far down that the user leaves the site after just a few scrolls, not giving the ad to be viewed
+• The ad is served, but appears so far down the page, that the user leaves the site after just a few scrolls, without seeng it.

-Hence it is important for planners and marketers to look beyond a CPM price and understand Viewability rates offered by different ad networks/ publishers/ platforms, including the large ones.
+As illustrated, Viewability can significantly influence the actual cost of your ad campaign.
+A low Viewability rate can make a seemingly inexpensive CPM much more costly in practice.
+Hence it’s important that planners and marketers look beyond a CPM price and also evaluate Viewability rates committed by different ad networks/ publishers/ platforms, including the large ones.